 I’ve already filled out the NSS – can I withdraw my response?

 Yes!
-All you need to do is send a quick email to email@example.com including your name and University, and your response can’t be used.
+All you need to do is send a quick email indicating that you wish to withdraw your response to firstname.lastname@example.org including your name and University, and your response can’t be used.

 How many people have to boycott for it to work?